1986

 going to be interested in at all."[51]

-The journalist probably thought she had learnt something about Martin's
+The journalist probably thought she had learned something about Martin's personality,

-personality but this interview is a good example for Martin's humour and for
+but this interview is a good example for Martin's humour and for being very clever

-Talking about funny things ... here are two tit-bits:
+Speaking of funny things - here are two tit-bits:

 for a while because they're hunky good looking chaps.
 The problem is that